mathieureguer/drawbotgrid/README.md

 # columnTextBox

-`columnText(text, (x, y, w, h), subdivisions=2, gutter=10, align="left")` is a `textBox` powered by an internal `ColumnGrid`.
+`columnTextBox(text, (x, y, w, h), subdivisions=2, gutter=10, align="left")` is a `textBox` powered by an internal `ColumnGrid`.
 It flows the given text into multiple columns automatically.
 Like a normal `textBox`, it returns the overflow text is there is any.

 Setting the optional argument `draw_grid=True` will draw the underlying grid.